EnigmaOneOfficial/Buncord/README.md

 Get your [Discord bot token](https://discord.com/developers/applications) and [application ID](https://discord.com/developers/applications) and put them in a `.env` file in the root directory of the project:

 ```env
 TOKEN=your_discord_bot_token
 APPLICATION_ID=your_discord_bot_application_id
 ```

-Create and populate the database:
+Create the database files:

 ```bash
 bun run remake
 ```

-Register the bot's slash commands with Discord:
+Register the slash commands:

 ```bash
 bun run register
 ```

+## Run

 Start the bot: